iRB-Lab/py-ga-VRPTW/README.md

 mutInverseIndexes(individual)
 ```

-Inverses the attributes between two random points of the input individual and return the mutant.
+inverses the attributes between two random points of the input individual and return the mutant.
 This mutation expects sequence individuals of indexes, the result for any other type of individuals is unpredictable.

 **Parameters:**